tariqidrisi/assignment/readme.md

 - Run migrations using this command `php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"` and then perform `php artisan db:seed` and follow the steps.
 This will give you a default admin and user login details and also in users table.

-For any assistance mail me on `mohammedtariq@programmer.net` or call me on `9004227568`
+For any assistance mail me on `mohammedtariq@programmer.net`